Messinokev/KevinPongoANDProject/README.md

 - [ ] As a user I want to be able to manage my goal, so that I can keep it up to date.
 - [ ] As a user I want to be able to manage my budget planner, so that I can keep it up to date.
 - [ ] As a user I want to be able to manage the appearance of the app, so that I can customize for myself.
+- [x] The App supports the Hungarian Language